hmcts/pip-publication-services/README.md

   - Notification emails to all system admin users when a location and its associated publications and subscriptions are being deleted by a system admin.
   - CaTH service team emails containing reports of current data contents and statistics, and when a publication is being uploaded with an unindentified location.
 - Handles forwarding of newly uploaded publications to third party publishers.
+- Secure/Insecure Mode: Use of bearer tokens for authentication with the secure instance (if desired).
+- OpenAPI Spec/Swagger-UI: Documents and allows users or developers to access API resources within the browser.
+- Integration tests using TestContainers for dummy database operations.

 ### GOV.UK Notify